-BA of Arts, MA Prelim Psycho-Social Research
+B.Arts, Master of Arts Psycho-Social Research

-Lesley Podesta was the CEO of the Alannah & Madeline Foundation from 2016 to 2021.
+Lesley was the CEO of the Alannah & Madeline Foundation from 2016 to 2021.
 In July 2021 Lesley commenced as Head of Government Relations at Phoenix Australia, Centre for Post Traumatic Mental Health, University of Melbourne.
 She is the Chair of the Advisory Board Young & Resilient Centre at University of Western Sydney and a board member of UNICEF Australia.
-Prior to joining the not-for-profit sector, Lesley had a long career in State and Commonwealth government and worked extensively across the Commonwealth in a number of senior executive roles.
-She joined the QEC Board in 2019 and is a member of the Strategy, Governance & Remuneration Committee.
+Prior to joining the not-forprofit sector, Lesley had a long career in State and Commonwealth government and worked in a number of senior executive roles.
+She joined the QEC Board in 2019 and is a member of the Quality, Risk & Clinical Governance Committee.
+Board meeting attendance for the period was 83%.